If you’re planning a trip Down Under you’re going to want to put as many of these things to do in Australia as you can fit on your bucket list!

 The hike is 13 km round-trip and generally takes about 4-6 hours depending on your fitness level.

-December through March is the best time to hike because there won’t be any snow (Yes, there is snow in this region of Australia!)
+December through March is the best time to hike in Kosciuszko National Park because there won’t be any snow (Yes, there is snow in this region of Australia!)

 READ MORE: Before you go be sure to read this guide to climbing Mount Kosciuszko